 Patience is required.
-There is such thing as an instant Prairie, (sort-of), but that requires using plants or pre-vegetated matting, not seed.
+There is such a thing as an instant prairie (sort-of), but that requires using plants or pre-vegetated matting, not seed.
 It also often requires pre-ordering.

 Plant at the right time to insure seed will break dormancy and seedlings survive.
 Seed of most perennial flowering plants will be dormant.
 That means nature has provided a thick coating or biological inhibitors that help it survive long enough for the right conditions to occur in nature.
 So in most cases, a cold moist period of a few weeks to a few months is required to break that dormancy.
 Most grasses and annual wildflowers have a shorter dormancy or no dormancy at all.
 You can plan when you plant to help break seed dormancy.

 If you plant in the late fall or winter, nature will provide the cold moist period needed as long as the seed has proper contact with the soil.
 Planting in the spring will mean that many wildflowers will lie dormant in the soil until the following spring.
 The exception of course is for annual wildflowers and many grasses.
 Planting in the summer time is risky because those that are not dormant may begin to sprout and then dry out in the heat of the summer and those that do make it will not have adequate time to establish a good root system to get it through the winter.
 The best time to successfully plant your prairie depends on your goals, but often occurs in the late fall or winter.